paht2005/IE403.Q11_Hate-Speech-Detection-and-Highlighting-for-Vietnamese-Project/README.md

 | HARE (Qwen2.5-7B Fine-tuned) | **0.6304** | **0.5772** | **0.6026** |

-> **Note:**  The inclusion of rationales and CoT reasoning improved the F1-score by nearly 10% compared to the best traditional transformer baseline.
+> **Key Finding:**  The inclusion of rationales and CoT reasoning improved the F1-score by nearly 10% compared to the best traditional transformer baseline.

 ---